Project-Muteki/Peanut-GB/README.md

 ## Configuration

-To configure the emulator, create an ASCII-encoded, Windows line ending INI file named `pgbcfg.ini` under the work directory of the emulator.
+To configure the emulator, create an ASCII-encoded, Windows line-ending INI file named `pgbcfg.ini` under `C:\SYSTEM\muteki` (create one if it does not already exist).

 Supported options are as follows: